 Following a recent investigation into a suspicious fit note provided to one of our clients, HR Services Scotland decided to research further the possibility of fake fit notes and their availability to the public.
 Shockingly, over 188,000,000 separate websites are generated by Google search engine when investigating “fake sick notes” with thousands of websites claiming to produce “a real actual replica” doctor’s note to explain absences from work.

 The most popular website advertises fake Doctor’s notes, customised doctor’s letter, as well as dentist’s notes and appointment cards for as little as £9.99.
 Yet despite the illegality of an employee providing a fraudulent fit note, the website has cited that it cannot be held responsible because of the disclaimer they have published, effectively removing all accountability from them and back to the employee.
 This means that employers must be even more diligent when accepting fit notes that they may suspect to be falsified.

-In conclusion, there is no one way to ensure that a fit note is not genuine, as these replicas will be almost identical to the real thing.
-However, employers can prevent this type of fraud by conducting sickness absence review meetings, return to work interviews, and informal chats to ensure that all staff are aware of the importance of their health and wellbeing.
+In conclusion, there is no one way to differentiate a genuine fit note from a fake fit now, as these replicas will be almost identical to the real thing.
+However, employers can prevent fake fit notes by conducting sickness absence review meetings, return to work interviews, and informal chats to ensure that all staff are aware of the importance of their health and wellbeing.
 Creating an open workplace can reduce absence rates significantly, improve productivity and reduce the risk of staff resorting to this type of fraudulent activity.

-If we can help you with this or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.
+If we can help you with identifying fake fit notes or any other HR issue, please do not hesitate to contact a member of our HR Team at HR Services Scotland Ltd on 0800 652 2610.